puneet2591/puneet2591.github.io/_projects/zecharger.md

 ---
 layout: page
-title: project 2
+title: ZeCharger
-description: a project with a background image and giscus comments
+description: Find a phone charger within 5 minutes wherever you are (A 100% free service) ZeCharger recharges your smartphones in more than 1000 locations and makes your connected life more beautiful
-img: assets/img/3.jpg
+img: assets/img/zecharger.jpeg
-importance: 2
+importance: 4
 category: work
-giscus_comments: true
 ---

 Every project has a beautiful feature showcase page.